Dirt track racing: Super Stock

 Super Stock cars are very similar to Late Models and can be built from the ground up by the racers.
 They have limited engines and other restricted items that keep them from being full blown Late Models, but they are much more powerful than the Street Stocks and are an intermediate class between Street Stock, Modifieds and Late Models.
-The bodies are after market or made by the racers in the general shape of the brand being represented (Chev, Ford, Dodge, etc).
+The bodies are aftermarket or made by the racers in the general shape of the brand being represented (Chevrolet, Ford, Dodge, etc.).